osse99/HeatpumpCrtl/README.md

 * * Hot water tank - until max heat pump temperature

 ## Guardrails
-* If pump does not provide any heat within x minutes abort
+* If pump does not provide any heat within X minutes abort
 * If pump is running for longer than Z minutes abort